 In fact, if your camshaft needs repair, there is a high probability that multiple other components are damaged, and you might need a new engine.

-One of the most significant differences between a camshaft and a crankshaft is the shape.
+One of the most significant differences between the two is their shape.
 Camshafts are long and narrow, with offset lobes throughout.

 Crankshafts, on the other hand, are large and bulky.
 While mostly round in nature, they have offset mounting areas for the connecting rod which makes them stocky and cumbersome to work with.